dbt-labs/dbt-codegen/README.md

 This macro generates the YAML for a list of model(s), which you can then paste into a schema.yml file.

+NB: The YAML gets generated based on the columns in database, not the current version of model code.
+To get the latest list of columns, run the model first.

 ### Arguments:
 * `model_names` (required): The model(s) you wish to generate YAML for.
 * `upstream_descriptions` (optional, default=False): Whether you want to include descriptions for identical column names from upstream models.